 Megan Raverty, MD - Minneapolis, MN

-Dr. Raverty is a Minnesota native and completed medical school and residency in Physical Medicine and Rehabilitation at the University of Minnesota in 2015.
-She worked in the private sector upon completing her residency and began working at the SCI/D Center at the Minneapolis VA in 2018.
-Outside of work, she is married with a 5-year-old son, and they enjoy spending time camping and at the lake.
+Dr. Raverty is a physiatrist at the SCI/D Center of the Minneapolis VAMC.
+She completed residency in Physical Medicine and Rehabilitation at the University of Minnesota in 2015.
+She began working at the SCI/D Center at the Minneapolis VA in 2018 and has served as the co-director of MS programming since 2020.

 John R. Rinker, II, MD